Open-Source-Kashmir/resources/README.md

 # Awesome Open Source Resources

-A curated list for beginners from Kashmir to kickstart their open source journey.
+A curated list for beginners from Kashmir to kickstart their open-source journey.

 ## 🚀 Getting Started
 - [What is Open Source?](https://opensource.guide/)